GoogleCloudPlatform/platform-engineering/reference-architectures/gemini-powered-migration-blocker-analysis/README.md

       resources to run Terraform.
     - `<terraform_bucket_location>` is the location where to create the Cloud Storage bucket to configure the Terraform backend.
+    - `<reports_bucket_location>` is the location where to create the Cloud Storage bucket to store generated reports.

     After running the deployment script to completion, Terraform persists these configuration variables in the `_shared_config` directory, so you don't need